Conformal Inference for Online Prediction with Arbitrary Distribution Shifts: Coverage properties of DtACI

+This choice would allow us to adaptively track any changes in $\frac{1}{500} \sum_{s=t-501}^{t} \mme[\ell(\beta_s,\alpha_s)^2]$ across time.
 In the Appendix, we prove a generalization of Theorem \ref{thm:dynamic_reg} that allows $\eta = \eta_t$ to vary across time.
 We find that a dynamic choice of $\eta_t$ offers the same regret guarantees as a fixed choice so long as the variability in $\eta_t$ is not too large.
 Hence, adaptive values for $\eta_t$ can be used to minimize the regret bound of Theorem \ref{thm:dynamic_reg}.
-On the other hand, empirically, we find that on real data the approximation $\frac{1}{|I|}\sum_{t=r}^s \mme[\ell(\beta_t,\alpha_t)^2] \cong \frac{(1-\alpha)^2 \alpha^3 + \alpha^2(1-\alpha)^3}{3}$ is highly accurate.
-Thus, the simple fixed heuristic choice of $\eta$ gives nearly identical results to the dynamic update.
-In practice we expect both methods to perform well, but for ease of presentation in the sections that follow we will only present results using a fixed $\eta$.
+On the other hand, empirically, we find that on real data the approximation $\frac{1}{|I|}\sum_{t=r}^s \mme[\ell(\beta_t,\alpha_t)^2] \cong \frac{(1-\alpha)^2 \alpha^2}{3}$ is highly accurate.
+Thus, the two different choices for $\eta$ give nearly identical results in practice.
+For ease of presentation in the sections that follow, we will only display results using the first fixed, heuristic choice of $\eta$.
+Results for the variable choice are given in the Appendix.